 Great ➝ Handy

-Change of words denotes changes in thought patterns, and improved thought patterns may engender healthier outlooks, responses, and deeds to come.
-To replace swollen or overdone expressions so as to make them more precise and matter-of-fact, could help life-handling and handiness.
+Change of words denotes changes in thought patterns, and improved thought patterns may engender healthier outlooks, responses, and budding deeds of many sorts.
+To replace swollen or overdone expressions so as to make them more precise and matter-of-fact, could help many.
 Such a "deal" is aligned to Plain English and its praiseworthy counsels on how to simplify expressions against stilted, circumlocuted and bombastic officialese.
 Have a look.
-[Peg]
+(Cutts 2013)

 The words you put on things and happenings can influence your handling, or cause inflation of your worth as a careful informer.

 Great ➝ Neat ➝ Handy

 Roger Barrass and others have written example lists of words and phrases to omit and shun, what words and phrases to simplify because they work better.
 Simple clarity is a praiseworthy thing to go for.
 Such "handy thought" is had by being accurate, carefully nuanced, to the point, not overdoing expressivity, and preferably keeping it simple.
 That could work all right. (cf. Barrass 2002).

 Instead of "immediately" you can say "at once".
 Instead of "relatively" you can try "quite", and thereby improve your language, hopefully.

 Above adjustments of words and phrases are shifts of meaning.
 To gear down from saying 'great' to 'handy', marks a change of attitude, a saner attitude.

 Great ➝ Neat ➝ Handy.

 Consider the chain above.
 If the great thing is unwieldy, it should give way to something neat, at least.
 That would not be deplorable.
 And to go on from neat to handy could mark something humans can use - preferably easily.
 Sometimes it is correct to get to that.